- General Info

 How do scholarships differ from other types of financial aid?

-Scholarships are classified as gifts and do not need to be repaid.
+Scholarships are classified as gift aid and do not need to be repaid.
 Scholarships are awarded on the basis of academic achievement, financial need, or a combination of the two.
 Many scholarships have additional requirements as well.
 For example, you may have to be resident of a particular state, be involved in extracurricular activities, have a special talent, or be pursuing a specific major.

 What types of scholarships are distributed at UCCS?